fversnel/fversnel.github.io/_posts/2017-10-19-backend-frontend-triple-stores.markdown

 the user passwords and other sensitive data first).
 Each user command can result in zero or more domain events (like `reviewed(user-id, title, etc...)`), which represent actual updates in the application state.
-On the back-end these events get translated into new triples and it sends them off to the client.
+On the back-end these events get translated into new triples.
+It also sends off these events to the front-end so that it can update its state accordingly as well.

 # The front-end

 The front-end also has a triple store and receives updates from the back-end through events.
-However, this is not enough, the front-end needs more information to do rendering.
-For example it needs to know about UI state, which elements are highlighted etc. The front-end extends the back-end triple store with some more triples, like:
+However, this isn't enough: The front-end needs more information to do rendering.
+For example it needs to know about UI state: which elements are highlighted etc. The front-end extends the back-end triple store with some more triples, like:

 ```review is-highlighted true```